 As my colleague Alia Wong noted quickly after the scandal broke, these styles of excessive-stakes admissions antics represent most effective a fraction of university admissions—a small one at that—due to the fact, most colleges aren’t that selective.
 More than eighty percent of college students attending bachelor-diploma-granting faculties go to those who are given greater than half of their candidates, consistent with an Atlantic analysis.
 These no longer-so-selective colleges are the huge picture of higher schooling.
 The woodland so many miss while examining the bark and leaves of some “pinnacle-tier” trees in microscopic element.

 A pair of new reports display how even searching at that larger forest nonetheless misses the wider international that it grows on and shapes it.
 On Wednesday, the National Center for Education Statistics released new statistics displaying a 50-percentage-point hole—that’s right, 50 percent factors—in university-going rates between students who come from the best-incomes families and the bottom earning.
 Of college students who entered 9th grade in 2009, seventy-eight percent of these from the wealthiest 20 percent of households had been enrolled in university seven years later (in 2016).
 In contrast, simply 28 percent of students from the bottom quintile had been.

 The Day the National Guard Raided a Dorm in North Carolina

 Elizabeth Warren Takes a Different Strategy to Court the Black Vote

 The College That Gives Graduates the Wrong Diploma

-Still, even taking account of the profits described in Pew’s document, the overall image is bleak for low-income students, the considerable majority of whom will by no means visit—much less graduate from—university.
+Still, even considering the profits described in Pew’s document, the overall image is bleak for low-income students, the considerable majority of whom will by no means visit—much less graduate from—university.
 Varsity Blues was smooth to peer and choose other than the cover.
-But for maximum Americans, what subjects is the broader wooded area—and whether they are able to get there at all.
+But for maximum Americans, what subjects are the broader wooded area—and whether they can get there at all.